LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta.md

 You quickly rose through the ranks and became good friends with a noble's daughter - it was this that lead to you being chosen to join her honour party on her sea faring venture to Brokvar.

+**Motivation**: Reach Brokvar and make contact with the Sunmaek Embassy, finish the task that you and your father were sent to Brokvar to accomplish

 ---
 ### Foreseen Future

 Shown a vision of your successful future within the church - join it

+---